lang-party/Summer2022/README.md

 `raco` Tool, Custodians, Impersonators, Will executors, and Dye Packs.

+### Update 2022-10-02

+The lang-party is over.
+Take a look at the great entries here: <https://github.com/lang-party/Summer2022/issues>

+Many thanks to the participants!

 ### Ground Rules

 Any language counts as long as you helped to make it.
 Big or small, brand new